FarmRadioHangar/uliza-core-apis/clients/node-web/README.md

-# Node.js web app login and API access
+# Node.js web app login

+This sample demonstrates how to implement Auth0 authentication in a Node.js application.

 ## Prerequisites